 David Rothkopf draws on decades of foreign policy experience to clarify the events shaking today’s world — and develops strategies for organizations to weather them and those looming ahead.
-Rothkopf is CEO of The Rothkopf Group, a visiting scholar at the Carnegie Endowment for International Peace and former CEO and Editor of the FP Group (which publishes Foreign Policy Magazine and Foreign Policy.com).
+Rothkopf is CEO of The Rothkopf Group and former CEO and Editor of the FP Group (which publishes Foreign Policy Magazine and Foreign Policy.com).

 Rothkopf's books (including most recently National Insecurity, which focuses on the treacherous post-9/11 national security climate) argue that the nature of power and those who wield it are fundamentally transforming.
 He is the author of the TED Book, The Great Questions of Tomorrow.